E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 .. : ..
 [CIT2009] A citation (as often used in journals).

 The original idea of our proposal: to work on a general implementation of AdResS in class.
 MD packages.
 If one looks at the AdResS simulations it is possible to describe it in a nutshell as partitioning the simulation box into different regions.
 The Abrupt coupling scheme has one atomistic and one coarse grained region, coupled via a transition region, where an additional force is acting on the molecules.
 In previous work (Ref. `<http://iopscience.iop.org/article/10.1088/1367-2630/17/8/083042>`_) the idea of a local thermostat was introduced.
 This modules describes how to couple that ansatz with our new Abrupt AdResS.
-The first test, as well as an overview over the theory, can be found here  `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.
+The first test, as well as an overview over the theory, can be found here  `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.

 ..
 The interface between the regions is more fluctuating and needs a more responsive thermodynamic force but it works reasonably well.